 When new students begin their academic career at Hartwick, the Office of Academic and Pre-Professional Advising provides a folder to the student’s advisor containing copies of pertinent student records, including:

 Please review this information to gauge your advisees’ interests and abilities.
 If one of your advisees changes advisors, please forward the advisee folder to the new advisor or the Office of Academic and Pre-Professional Advising for processing.

 Inactive Advisee Folder Retention and Disposal Procedure

-Send these advisee folders to the Office of Academic and Pre-Professional Advising .
-If you have a large number of folders or are unsure about sending folders through campus mail, please email Joe Ficano (firstname.lastname@example.org) to make arrangement for pick-up.
+If you have a large number of folders or are unsure about sending folders through campus mail, please email Joe Ficano (firstname.lastname@example.org) to make arrangements for pick-up.
 If you do not wish to return the folders to the Office of Academic and Pre-Professional Advising, you may dispose of them by shredding the contents.

 Advisee Folder Security

 In an age where cases of identity theft are on the rise, it is important to properly store student educational records containing personally identifiable student information (social security number, grades, schedules, etc.).
-Therefore, please be sure that you keep your advisee folders in a secure location, preferably in a lockable desk drawer or file cabinet to ensure the folders are secure from theft.
+Therefore, please be sure that you keep your advisee folders in a secure location, preferably in a lockable desk drawer or file cabinet.
 Please do not leave advisee folders in an easily accessible location if you are away from your office.
 For example, if you are teaching a class, please make sure your advisee folders are in a desk drawer or file cabinet or are out of plain sight when you leave your office.
 If you have advisee folders for students who have graduated, withdrawn or are no longer your advisees, please return these to the Office of Academic and Pre-Professional Advising for storage or disposal.